michelled/weavly.org/src/activities/creating-loops.md

 ---
 ## Description

 In this activity, learners will use their knowledge of sequencing to create repeated sequences, known as loops.
-This is an unplugged activity that gives learners a chance to practice planning a loop without a computer and with items around them.
+This unplugged activity gives learners a chance to practice planning a loop without a computer by using items around them.

 ## Steps

-* Pick three series of similar items, such as forks, spoons, straws, post-it notes, clothing, loose parts, etc.
+* Pick three series of similar items (e.g. forks, spoons, straws, post-it notes, clothing, and loose parts).
-* Use these items to build a sequence with a repeated pattern to show the learner what this activity is about
+* Use these items to build a sequence with a repeated pattern to show the learner what this activity is about.
-* Ask the learner to make their own sequence with a repeated pattern
+* Ask the learner to make their own sequence with a repeated pattern.
-* Ask the learner to repeats this pattern 3 times in their sequence
+* Ask the learner to repeat this pattern three times in their sequence.

 ## Tips

-* Set up a large flat surface for items
+* Set up a large flat surface for items.
-* In situations where the learner is not able to repeat the sequence, slow the pace and build the repeated sequence step by step with them on an one-on-one basis
+* In situations where the learner is not able to repeat the sequence, slow the pace and build the repeated sequence step-by-step with them on an one-on-one basis

 ## Skill Development